getcarina/examples/cf-backup/README.md

-# Cloudfiles backup image
+# Rackspace Cloud Files backup Docker image

-This image will upload (backup) a directory to cloudfiles every minute using cron and rack.
+This image will upload (backup) a directory to Cloud Files every minute using cron and [rack](https://developer.rackspace.com/docs/rack-cli/ "rack").
+If you want to provide a different schedule, set the SCHEDULE environment variable to the cron string you want (defaults to * * * * *).

 Building the image: